Weaver Lexicon

 Finishing

-On a weaving loom, warp yarns are disposed in parallel to the selvedges.
-Weft yarn is a continuous yarn always perpendicular to warp yarns.
+On a loom, the warp yarns are arranged according to the length of the fabric.
+The weft yarn is a continuous yarn that is always perpendicular to the warp yarns.

 Silk

 Silk is of animal origin.
-It is a caterpillar secretion, the most common being the one of the mulberry-feeding silk-worm.
+It is a secretion of caterpillars, the most common of which is the "silkworm", the caterpillar of the Bombyx mori moth.

 Hemp

 Hemp is of plant origin.
-Textile fibers are located in the rod of an herbaceous plant that grows in our regions as well as in much warmer regions.
+The textile fibres are located in the stem of an herbaceous plant that grows in our regions as well as in warmer climates.

 Cotton

 Cotton is of plant origin.
-The fibers surround fruits’ seeds of a shrub that grows in warm and wet regions.
+Its fibres surround the seeds of the fruit of a shrub that grows in hot, humid regions.

 Jute

 Jute is of plant origin.
-The fibers are located in a plant’s rod, which grows in India.
+The fibres are located in the stem of a plant that grows to about 3m high, particularly in India.

 Linen is of plant origin.
-Textile fibers are located in an herbaceous plant’s rod.
-The rods of linen are picked, dried, seeded, and submitted to several treatments.
-In fact, in linen rod, the useful fibers are mixed with non-textile parts from which must be separated.
+The textile fibres are located in the stem of an herbaceous plant.
+The flax stalks are picked, dried, hulled and then subjected to several treatments.
+In the flax stem, the usable fibres are close to the non-textile parts from which they must be separated.

 Organdy

-To dye a textile means to give it a different color from its natural one.
-Dyeing follows bleaching and may be done on yarns, fabrics, or spinnable paste.
+Dyeing a textile means giving it a colour that is different from its natural shade.
+Dyeing follows bleaching and can be carried out on wadding, yarns, fabrics or spinnable pulp.

-We call viscose cellulose yarns and fibers obtained by viscose process.
+The term viscose refers to cellulose textile yarns and fibres obtained by the viscose process.

 Voile

-A transparent, soft, and light sheer that is 100% polyester.
+100% polyester, lightweight sheer fabric.
 Linder produces voile under the Plein Jour brand.

 Cornely